Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

-\begin{dfn} The algebraic $(n,d)$-sphere module $S_{(n,d)}$ over the algebraic $n$-sphere operad $S_n$ is defined by with partial composites determined by the canonical isomorphism $\mathbb{Z} \otimes \mathbb{Z} \cong \mathbb{Z}$. \end{dfn} We define the $(n,d)$-suspension of a $P$ module $Q$ in $(\mathrm{dgVect}_k,\otimes)$ by This naturally forms a module over $s_n P$.
-As such, a suspension of a module is a ``linear combination'' of two natural notions of suspension: one which is internal to $O$ modules which we write as $\Sigma^d$, and a more interesting suspension which transforms $O$ modules to $s_n O$ modules.
+\begin{dfn} The algebraic $(n,d)$-sphere right module $S_{(n,d)}$ over the algebraic $n$-sphere operad $S_n$ is defined by with partial composites determined by the canonical isomorphism $k \otimes k \cong k$.
+It is equivalently defined as the levelwise $d$-fold suspension $ S_n[d]$. \end{dfn} We define the $(n,d)$-suspension of a right $P$-module $Q$ in $(\mathrm{dgVect}_k,\otimes)$ by This naturally forms a right module over $s_n P$.
+As such, the suspension of right modules is a combination of two natural notions of suspension: one which is internal to right $O$-modules which we write as $\Sigma^d$, and a more interesting suspension which transforms right $O$-modules to right $s_n O$-modules.
 By unraveling definitions one immediately obtains \cite[Theorem 7.4]{malin2}.